php-fig/fig-standards/bylaws/004-psr-workflow.md

 The names of the people involved in creating the PSR proposal, sorted alphabetically by last name in ascending order.
 The document should distinguish between the following groups:

-* Authors
+* Editors
 * Sponsors (indicating which of them was coordinator)
 * Contributors (as defined in Section 1)

-If someone considers themselves to be a contributor but is not listed here, they should contact the author(s) and sponsors, including some proof about their contribution.
-If the proof is valid, the contributor must be put on this list by one of the author(s) or sponsors.
+If someone considers themselves to be a contributor but is not listed here, they should contact the editors(s) and sponsors, including some proof about their contribution.
+If the proof is valid, the contributor must be put on this list by one of the editors(s) or sponsors.

 ### 3.6 Template